flocked/AdvancedCollectionTableView/README.md

  ## TableViewDiffableDataSource

- Simliar to `CollectionViewDiffableDataSource`.
+ Simliar to `CollectionViewDiffableDataSource.

   ## OutlineViewDiffableDataSource

   A diffable data source for `NSOutlineView` simliar to `CollectionViewDiffableDataSource`.

- Example usage:
+ Example usage of a data source with a `String` as `ItemIdentifierType`:

  ```swift
     let dataSource = OutlineViewDiffableDataSource<String>(outlineView: outlineView, cellRegistration: cellRegistration)